-- (a) The Municipality may require an environmental conservation plan to be submitted for its approval. - (b) The Municipality must determine the land use restrictions and the development parameters for the property based on the objectives of this zoning, the particular circumstances of the property and, where applicable, in accordance with an approved environmental management plan. - (c) One dwelling house is allowed if no dwelling house exists on another portion of the land unit zoned for agriculture purposes or if the full extent of the land unit is zoned Open Space III. - (d) When a consent use to provide tourist facilities in a "nature conservation area" is approved, it is subject to conditions laid down by the Municipality with regard to layout, landscaping and building design. - (e) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, services and internal roads. - The old Wilderness Structure plan restricted dwelling houses in a conservation zone to single storey and maximum height of 5m. - A visual impact assessment will be required. - The MSDF, Wilderness Lakes and Hoekwil LSDF should be addressed as well as the Rural development guidelines. - Parking should be in line with the GIZS. - Detailed development parameters will be determined when more information becomes available with the main purpose of conservation of the environment. - The history of the property should be addressed and considered with the new proposal. - An OSCAE (Outeniqua Sensitive Area) Permit will also be required.
+- (a) The Municipality may require an environmental conservation plan to be submitted for its approval. - (b) The Municipality must determine the land use restrictions and the development parameters for the property based on the objectives of this zoning, the particular circumstances of the property and, where applicable, in accordance with an approved environmental management plan. - (c) One dwelling house is allowed if no dwelling house exists on another portion of the land unit zoned for agriculture purposes or if the full extent of the land unit is zoned Open Space III. - (d) When a consent use to provide tourist facilities in a "nature conservation area" is approved, it is subject to conditions laid down by the Municipality with regard to layout, landscaping and building design. - (e) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, services and internal roads. - The old wilderness structure plan restricted dwelling houses in a conservation zone to single storey and maximum height of 5m.

-CES:
+- A visual impact assessment will be required. - The msdf, wilderness lakes and hoekwil lsdf should be addressed as well as the rural development quidelines. - Parking should be in line with the gizs. - Detailed development parameters will be determined when more information becomes available with the main purpose of conservation of the environment. - The history of the property should be addressed and considered with the new proposal. - An oscae (outeniqua sensitive area) permit will also be required.

+Ces:

-- Access restricted to Remskoen Road via exiting servitude over erf 2002 & 317. - Water supply need to be verified as the current water supply is limited to a 50 mm uPVC pipe.
+- Access restricted to remskoen road via exiting servitude over erf 2002 & 317. - Water supply needs to be verified as the current water supply is limited to a 50 mm upvc pipe.
 Any cost with reference to the upgrading, as a result of the development, will be for the cost of the developer. - Sanitation will have to be handled on site.
-All procurement required have to be address to the satisfaction department of CES - SANRAL should be requested for comments as well (02/06/2021)
+All procurement required has to be addressed to the satisfaction department of ces - Sanral should be requested for comments as well (02/06/2021)

-ETS:
+Ets: